Bricktech2000/Notes/notes/indicator-generalization.md

 [[indicator-generalization]] is the process of generalizing _indicators_, which allows people to make deductions about other people.

-**definition** _indicators_ are generalizable cues observed in people. &mdash; me
+**definition** _indicators_ are generalizable cues observed in people &mdash; me

 > **examples**
 >
-> - the brand of one's smart phone
+> - the brand of someone's smart phone
-> - one's use of a specific [[operating-system]]
+> - someone using a specific [[operating-system]]
-> - the brand of clothes one wears
+> - the brand of clothes someone wears
-> - one's ownership of a diploma
+> - someone owning a degree
-> - the make of one's car
+> - the make of someone's car
-> - one's grades or the school one attends
+> - someone's grades or the school someone attends

 > **note** indicators seem similar to _proxies_ &mdash; <https://youtu.be/0Z9RW_hhUT4>